walter-a-jablonowski/simple-nutrition-counter/README.md

 composer install walter-a-jablonowski/simple-nutrition-counter
 ```

-**Long term goal:** Handle all minimal daily logging in a single app as simple as possible (with as few clicks as possible on a daily basis).
+**Long term goal:** Handle all minimal daily logging in a single app as simple as possible (with as few clicks as possible).
 Isn't neccessarily nutrition only but only all that can't be handled easier (most likely nutrition and daily expenses = actual consumption).

 - [Usage](misc/usage.md)
 - [Possible future extensions](#possible-future-extensions)